List of Jeopardy! contestants

 Jeopardy! is an American television game show.
 Its format is a quiz competition in which contestants are presented with general-knowledge clues in the form of answers and must phrase their responses as questions.
-Many contestants in the show's history have received significant media attention because of their success on Jeopardy!, particularly Brad Rutter, who has won the most money on the show and was undefeated by a human until 2020; Ken Jennings, who has the show's longest winning streak; James Holzhauer, who holds several of the show's highest overall daily scores; Amy Schneider, who has the second-longest win streak; and Matt Amodio, with the third-longest winning streak.
+Many contestants in the show's history have received significant media attention because of their success on Jeopardy!, particularly Brad Rutter, who has won the second highest total prize money on the show (after Ken Jennings) and was undefeated by a human until 2011; James Holzhauer, who holds several of the show's highest overall daily scores; and Ken Jennings, Amy Schneider, and Matt Amodio, who have the top three longest winning streaks.
 Other contestants have been better known for their accomplishments elsewhere, such as John McCain, a one-day champion in 1965 who later became a U.S. senator and the 2008 Republican presidential nominee.

 1964–1979

+Terry Thompson

+Terry Thompson, a housewife and alumna of Swarthmore College, was the first Tournament of Champions winner.
+She won $8,590 over the course of her run on Jeopardy!, including $5,080 during her main run and $3,510 (plus a vacation to the Virgin Islands) in the tournament.
+Thompson noted that her husband was initially wary of her participating in a televised quiz show, as it had been only six years since the quiz show scandals had tarnished the medium's reputation.

+Burns Cameron

+Burns Cameron, billed as "a businessman from Larchmont, New York" during his original run and "a realtor from Standish, Maine" on his 1990 appearance, won $11,110 in his appearances on Jeopardy!, including a then-record five-game total of $7,070 in December 1965.
+Cameron won the third annual Tournament of Champions in 1966, in which he won $4,040.
+Cameron also appeared on the 2,000th episode in 1972, an all-time-best game in which he faced Elliot Shteir and Jane Gschwend, two 1969 contestants who had surpassed his total in their five-day runs.
+He finished second and won $700 for charity.
+Cameron is cited as one of the best players of the Art Fleming era of the show.
+In 1990, when Jeopardy! creator Merv Griffin produced Super Jeopardy!, a separate weekly prime time network version based on the Trebek version of Jeopardy! to air Saturday nights in the summer on ABC, he invited Cameron to compete as the only player from the Fleming era.
+Cameron competed in the fifth quarterfinal game, where he finished second (by one point) and won $5,000.

 John McCain

-U.S. senator and 2008 presidential candidate John McCain (1936–2018) was a one-day champion in 1965 before serving in the Vietnam war, spending five and a half years as a POW, and later becoming a senator for Arizona.
+U.S. senator and 2008 presidential candidate John McCain was a one-day champion in 1965 before serving in the Vietnam War, spending five and a half years as a POW, and later becoming a senator from Arizona.

 Red Gibson

-Hutton "Red" Gibson (1918–2020) won the 1968 Tournament of Champions.
+Hutton "Red" Gibson won the 1968 Tournament of Champions.
 Gibson later became a prominent sedevacantist and conspiracy theorist.
 One of his sons is actor, director and producer Mel Gibson.